dusaprotocol/docs/docs/guides/manage-a-liquidity-position.md

     amounts: Array<u256>, // LBToken amount that should be removed
     to: Address, // Receiver address
-    deadline: u64, // Block timestamp cannot be lower than deadline ): Amounts {};
+    deadline: u64, // Block timestamp cannot be lower than deadline
+    masToSend: u64, // Mas to send for storage fee, the surplus will be send back at the end of the tx ): Amounts {};

 function removeLiquidityMAS(